An Investigation Into Individuals' Repeated Attempts At Behavior Change

 Recent research has shown that individuals make repeated attempts at behavior change prior to actually being successful.
-Many of the dark side of consumer behavior areas, such as smoking, drug use, shopping, and gambling, are behaviors that individuals try to change on a repeated basis.
+For example, typically individuals try to change their dieting behaviors on 4 to 5 occasions prior to actually being successful (Polivy and Herman 2002).
+Many of the dark side of consumer behavior areas identified by Mick (1996), such as smoking, drug use, shopping, and gambling, are behaviors that individuals try to change on a repeated basis.
 As consumer researchers, however, we do not have a clear understanding of how people interpret behavior change failures and persist in their efforts to change their behaviors after such failures.
-This research examines how individuals change their eating behaviors.
-A national panel of adults is surveyed at two points in time.
-The public policy and consumer behavior implications of the results are discussed.
+This research employs a longitudinal study of individuals trying to diet in order to understand how people change behaviors over time.
+The results have important implications for both consumer behavior and public policy.

-Courtney Droms (2010) ,"An Investigation Into Individual's Repeated Attempts At Behavior Change", in NA - Advances in Consumer Research Volume 37, eds.
-Margaret C. Campbell, Jeff Inman, and Rik Pieters, Duluth, MN : Association for Consumer Research, Pages: 694-695 .
+Courtney Droms (2009) ,"An Investigation Into Individuals' Repeated Attempts At Behavior Change", in NA - Advances in Consumer Research Volume 36, eds.
+Ann L. McGill and Sharon Shavitt, Duluth, MN : Association for Consumer Research, Pages: 859-859.

 Courtney Droms, Valdosta State University, USA